 What's Happening to Pollinators?

 Almost all Americans agree that communities should have special places to support pollinators.
-But most people don’t know how they can help, although they would if they were shown how.
+But most people don’t know how they can help, although they would if they could learn how.

-Parks are vital to creating and sustaining pollinator habitat in our public spaces but also play a key role in educating community members on how they can help.
-As pillars in their communities, park and recreation agencies are uniquely positioned to advance pollinator health and protection strategies at the local level.
+Parks are vital to creating and sustaining pollinator habitats in our public spaces but also play a key role in educating community members on how they can help.
+Park and recreation agencies, pillars of their communities, are uniquely positioned to advance pollinator health and protection strategies at the local level.

 Pollinator species have declined in numbers, become endangered or even gone extinct due to the loss of natural food supplies and habitat.
-By helping create and restore pollinator habitat across the country in public spaces along with educating communities of their importance, great strides can be made in their recovery.
+Pollinator recovery can occur through the creation and restoration of pollinator habitats across the country in public spaces along with educating communities of the importance of pollinators.
 Join us in supporting pollinators nationwide and do your part to help!